refractionPOINT/lce_doc/docs/actions.md

 The `add tag` action can optionally have the `entire_device` parameter set to `true`.
 When enabled, the new tag will apply to the entire [Device ID](agentid.md#device-ids), meaning that every sensor that shares this Device ID will have the tag applied (and relevant TTL).
 If a Device ID is unavailable for the sensor, it will still be tagged.

 This can be used as a mechanism to synchronize and operate changes across an entire device.
-A D&R rule could detect a behavior and then tag all sensors on the device so they may act accordingly, like lc-net to start doing full pcap.
+A D&R rule could detect a behavior and then tag all sensors on the device so they may act accordingly, like start doing full pcap.

 For example, this would apply the `full_pcap` to all sensors on the device for 5 minutes: